-A successful player and coach at every level, Lagana returns home to take the reins of the Green Terror women’s soccer program in 2012.
+A successful player and coach at every level, Lagana returned home to take the reins of the Green Terror women’s soccer program in 2012.

 Lagana served as the head women’s soccer at Ferrum from 2007-11.
 She spent the last five seasons building the Panthers program into a perennial playoff contender in the USA South Athletic Conference.